 - AKG C414XL II Condenser Microphone

-Designed as a ‘pressure-gradient’ capsule, Bidirectional mics respond to air pressure between the front and back of the microphone.
-This means that sound sources on the side angles of 90-degrees and 270-degrees from the front create equal pressure on the front and back, and therefore will become ‘nulled’, resulting in complete rejection.
+Designed as a ‘pressure-gradient’ capsule, bidirectional mics respond to air pressure between the front and back of the microphone.
+This means that sound sources at a 90-degree or 270-degree angle from the front create equal pressure on the front and back, and therefore will become ‘nulled’, resulting in complete rejection.

 The figure of 8 polar pattern is most commonly found in ribbon microphones due to the ‘pressure-gradient’ capsule design that exposes both sides of the microphone to sound pressure.

 Figure of 8 polar patterns can be extremely useful when recording in the studio.
-When two figure of 8 polar patterns are paired together, it can be used to great advantage for stereo recording techniques such as Mid/Side recording and Blumlein recording.
+When two figure of 8 polar patterns are paired together, it can be very advantageous for stereo recording techniques such as mid/side recording and Blumlein recording.

 What are the benefits?